websanco/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

 Changing the site logo, favicon, and theme are some of first look and feel areas you may want to change.
 Themes are used to set the overall look and feel for your Site.
 A Site's Pages can be configured to use any theme that has been deployed to your DXP instance.

 The DXP Docker image has the _Classic_ theme available by default.
-In this example, we will deploy a new simple theme and then show you how to switch from one theme to another.
+In this example, we deploy a new simple theme and then show you how to switch from one theme to another.

 ## Changing Your Site's Theme